tieto-public-cloud/az-tf-monitoring/README.md

 You also need to add a new `variables_monitor_*.tf` to [modules/monitoring/](modules/monitoring/) that matches the name of the new resource.
 See existing resource variables for the required layout of that file.

+## Disclaimer
+This is not an official Tietoevry product.